da4throux/MMM-Paris-RATP-PG/README.md

 * the different buses, metros, rers & tramways, in order to avoid waiting too much for them when leaving home.
 * general traffic information for lines of metros, rers & tramways
 * available autolib, utilib, and station spaces, charging slots
-* available velib (bike and dock - no info on electrical bike yet, accuracy is not great yet)
+* available velib (bike, eBike and dock)
 * rain in the coming hour (as per Meteo France)

-# Screenshot
+# Screenshot -needs to be updated with eBike later-on
 ![screenshot](https://github.com/da4throux/MMM-Paris-RATP-PG/blob/master/MMM-Paris-RATP-PG%202.3.png)

 # API